-More than a decade before a San Jose, California, transit employee killed nine co-workers on May 26, an ex-girlfriend accused him in court of physical abuse and sexual assault.
+More than a decade before a San Jose, California, transit employee killed nine co-workers in 2021, an ex-girlfriend accused him in court of physical abuse and sexual assault.
 The case did not lead to a criminal conviction or a permanent restraining order, which would have barred him from buying guns.

 The woman told a local news station that the man had always been mentally unstable and prone to bouts of rage.
 But with this deadly public rampage, his abuse crossed a line into the public realm.
 “He’s a murderer,” she said.
 “He killed innocent people.”

-The San Jose gunman is far from an anomaly.
-Perpetrators of some of the country’s deadliest shootings have had domestic violence charges, incidents, or allegations in their backgrounds.
+Perpetrators of some of the country’s deadliest shootings have had domestic violence allegations, arrests, or charges in their backgrounds.
 The man who killed 49 people at Pulse nightclub in Orlando in 2016 was abusive toward his ex-wife, who described frequent beatings.
 Five years before an Air Force veteran killed 26 people at a church in Sutherland Springs, Texas, in 2017, he was court-martialed for attacking his then-wife and her infant daughter.
 The teenage perpetrator of the 2018 shooting at Marjory Stoneman Douglas High School in Parkland, Florida, was reportedly abusive toward his ex.

-A new study released late last month further solidifies the connection between domestic violence and a propensity for future, public acts of violence.
-Researchers from the Educational Fund to Stop Gun Violence and Johns Hopkins analyzed 110 gun murders of four or more people between 2014 and 2019 and found that in 68 percent of incidents, the perpetrator either killed an intimate partner or a family member, or had a history of domestic violence.
+Research has further solidified the connection between domestic violence and a propensity for public acts of violence.
+A team at the Johns Hopkins Center for Gun Violence Solutions analyzed 110 gun murders of four or more people between 2014 and 2019 and found that in 68 percent of incidents, the perpetrator either killed an intimate partner or a family member, or had a history of domestic violence.

 When that’s the case, more people tend to die.
-The study, published in Injury Epidemiology, also found that mass shootings in which gunmen target an intimate partner or family member have a fatality rate that’s just over 20 percentage points higher than other mass shootings.
-That could be because the victims are targeted by perpetrators with a clear intent, the researchers said, unlike gunmen who fire indiscriminately in a public place.
+The study also found that mass shootings in which gunmen target an intimate partner or family member have a fatality rate that’s just over 20 percentage points higher than that of other mass shootings.
+That could be because the perpetrators target specific victims with a clear intent, the researchers said, unlike those firing indiscriminately in a public place.

-Understanding how rage can boil over into violence — and removing guns from people most likely to use them in acts of violence — should be a public policy imperative, the study’s lead author told The Trace.
-“We know that past violence is the best predictor of future violence,” said Lisa Geller, state affairs manager at Educational Fund to Stop Gun Violence, “and often that past violence is domestic violence.”
+Understanding how rage can boil over into violence — and removing guns from people most likely to use them in acts of violence — should be a public policy imperative, said Lisa Geller, the study’s main author.
+“We know that past violence is the best predictor of future violence,” she said, “and often that past violence is domestic violence.”

-Some mass shootings began as attacks on romantic partners or family members that spilled over into the public realm; some transpired in private and involved only intimate partners and their children.
-The Gun Violence Archive reports that at least 190 mass shootings (defined as four or more people injured or killed) since 2013 have been domestic in nature.
+The Gun Violence Archive reports that 259 mass shootings (defined as four or more people injured or killed) since 2013 have been domestic in nature.
 All of them demonstrate that gun violence is often a lot more intimate than the way mass shootings are portrayed in the media: as random, public attacks perpetrated by strangers.
 In reality, Americans are still most likely to be shot by someone they know.

 Some perpetrators of active shootings have a history of domestic violence

 This history can show up in police reports, arrests, dropped charges, convictions, or restraining orders.
-April Zeoli, a professor of criminal justice at Michigan State University who researches intimate partner homicide, said both intimate partner abuse and mass public violence share the same root cause.
+April Zeoli, an associate professor of health management and policy at the University of Michigan School of Public Health who researches intimate partner homicide, said both intimate partner abuse and mass public violence share the same root cause.
 “Domestic violence is about power and control over your intimate partner,” she told The Trace.
 “And a mass shooting is about control over whether people live or die, so it is that ultimate power.”

 “Once you’ve crossed the threshold of being angry and violent, it’s easier to cross again in the future,” Deisinger said.

-That was the case in 2019, when an Illinois man killed six co-workers at a warehouse in Aurora years after an ex-girlfriend filed two restraining orders against him.
-The perpetrator of the June 2017 Congressional baseball shooting, which left four people wounded, including Representative Steve Scalise, had been arrested 11 years earlier for hitting and choking his daughter and shooting at her friend’s boyfriend.
-Less than two hours before a Kansas man shot 14 co-workers at a lawnmower factory in 2016, killing three of them, he was served with a restraining order by a former domestic partner.
+That was the case in 2020, when a man with a prior charge for misdemeanor battery against a woman killed fatally shot five of his co-workers at the Molson Coors brewery in Milwaukee before taking his own life.
+Years before an Illinois man killed six co-workers at a warehouse in Aurora in 2019, an ex-girlfriend filed two restraining orders against him.
+And the perpetrator of the June 2017 Congressional baseball shooting, which left four people wounded, including Representative Steve Scalise of Louisiana, had been arrested 11 years earlier for hitting and choking his daughter and shooting at her friend’s boyfriend.

 Public mass shootings are sometimes preceded by a domestic shooting